The Learning Commons

 These are free, so students are encouraged to attend as many workshops as time allows.

 In fall 2020, all study skills workshops will be conducted remotely.

-Students seeking more personalized study skills coaching may set up an appointment with Yen Dao.
+Students seeking more personalized study skills coaching may set up an appointment.
 These sessions are free of and are conducted remotely.
 An exception can be made for an in-person meeting between 8 a.m. and 4 p.m. on Mondays, Wednesdays and Thursdays.